justinethier/cyclone/docs/Garbage-Collector.md

 - Thread state
 - Stack boundaries
-- Minor GC write barrier
+- Current continuation and arguments
 - Jump buffer
-- Current continuation and arguments
-- Major GC parameters
 - Call history buffer
 - Exception handler stack
+- Contents of the minor GC write barrier
+- Major GC parameters

 Although not mentioned in Baker's paper, a heap object can be modified to contain a reference to a stack object.
 For example, by using a `set-vector!` to change the contents of a vector slot.
 This is problematic since stack references are no longer valid after a minor GC.
 We account for these "mutations" by using a write barrier to maintain a list of each modified object.
 During GC, these modified objects are treated as roots to avoid dangling references.